greypants/FED-docs/Best-Practices.md

 <hr>
 ### Property order
-CSS properties should, generally, by alphabetically ordered, after any @extends.
+CSS properties should, generally, be alphabetically ordered, after any @extends.
 You can place @includes where they work best.

 ```
 p {